 I began tutoring after leaving Oxford in 2010, while I was working in the SEN Department of the Heathland School in Hounslow.
 There, alongside providing classroom support, I was given the task of mentoring students who were lagging behind or had language and/or learning difficulties.
-I quickly realised how much I enjoyed these kind of interactions and how rewarding it could be to make a real difference to a student's school life, to help broaden someone's academic horizons.
+I quickly realised how much I enjoyed these kinds of interactions and how rewarding it could be to make a difference to a student's school life, and to help broaden someone's academic horizons.

 I started working with a number of tutees privately, including an 18 year-old girl who was aiming to reach her stipulated B-grade in English in order to take up a place at Bristol University that year.
 I worked closely with her on different ways of analysing her set texts (Twelfth Night and Dracula) and on improving her writing style for her coursework.
 After much hard work, she successfully achieved her grades and went on to study medicine at Bristol.

 I also took on several younger tutees preparing for their 11+ and 13+ exams at Mill Hill, Dulwich College, Colet Court and others (all successful), and helped two students preparing for their GCSEs in English Language and Literature (I'm thus well aware of the different requirements for all of the major exam boards, such as Edexcel, AQA, OCR and ICE).
 Some students simply lacked confidence, so I provided general support with a number of their subjects, helping them to organise their work better, manage their time and improve their critical thinking.

 I studied History at A-Level (using the OCR syllabus, focussing on the Elizabethan period) and Religious Studies (also OCR, combining ethics and the philosophy of religion), both of which I achieved highly in and have since taught up to A level.
 (Many of the skills needed - analysis of sources, essay-writing techniques, argument-building and so on - are transferrable across the humanities.)